 - Select the Absence Take: Convert Vac to Banked Lv (CLS).
 Do NOT choose Banked leave payout (aka Sabbatical Payout) or Banked Leave-Sabbatical (aka Sabbatical usage).

-- The Convert to Banked Leave absence or Convert to Cash take MUST be dated during the eligible period which is December 1 through December 31.
+- The Convert to Banked Leave absence or Convert to Cash take MUST be dated during the eligible period of December 1 through December 31.

 - Enter the number of vacation hours the employee would like to convert into sabbatical in the Conversion Hours box and enter the hours the employee has elected (if eligible) as a cash payment in the Override Payout / Payback Hours box as shown below.
 These should be listed on the SAME row.
 The program will pull from vacation carryover first then pull from current year vacation automatically.